kaimikan/progress-bars/README.md

 # progress-bars

-A customizable set of progress bars to ease the tracking and showcasing task progress.
+A customizable set of progress bars to ease the tracking and showcasing of task progress.